Christian Service Program

 Freshman Service – Overview

-- Students will perform 10 hours of service to their family.
+- 10 hours of service to your family.

-- They will also perform 10 hours of service to Padua Franciscan or the student’s Church/Parish.
+- 10 hours of service to Padua or their Church/Parish.

 Sophomore Service – Overview